 Also, the abstraction layers in React Native have certain limitations.
 They have a dependency on third-party services and libraries.
 Finding bugs in abstraction layers is quite difficult; hence resolving them too is time-consuming.
 Another challenge while using this framework is faced during iOS deployment since testing the iPhone apps on any other testing service except Apple’s TestFlight is quite annoying.

-Despite these challenges, React Native is a preferred choice of React Native app development services for writing robust natively rendered apps.
-Moreover, these challenges can be handled well by experienced developers, whereas, a fresher or an unskilled developer tends to make more mistakes.
+Despite these challenges, React Native is a preferred choice of mobile application development agencies for writing robust and natively rendered applications.
+Moreover, these challenges can be handled well by experienced developers, whereas, a beginner or an unskilled developer tends to make more mistakes.

 Improper image optimization